-I am a postdoc at the University of Chicago Booth School of Business working with Prof. Sean Lu in the area of continuous optimization and machine learning.
-I got a PhD in Computer Science from Courant Institute of Mathematical Sciences in New York University in May 2020.
+I was a postdoc at the University of Chicago Booth School of Business working with Prof. Sean Lu in the area of continuous optimization and machine learning.
+I obtained a PhD in Computer Science from Courant Institute of Mathematical Sciences in New York University in May 2020.
 My PhD advisor was Prof. Michael L. Overton.
 Before that I worked as a software engineer for a few years.
 Earlier, I earned a master's degree in Computer Science also from NYU in 2012.
 My master's thesis advisor was Prof. Ernest Davis.
 I received my B.Sc. in Computer Engineering from Sharif University of Technology, Tehran, in 2008.

 Behavior of Limited Memory BFGS when Applied to Nonsmooth Functions and their Nesterov Smoothings, Azam Asl and Michael L. Overton.

 Numerical Analysis and Optimization, edited by M. Al-Baali, L. Grandinetti and A. Purnama, Springer (2021).

 Analysis of Limited-Memory BFGS on a Class of Nonsmooth Convex Functions, Azam Asl and Michael L. Overton.

 IMA Journal of Numerical Analysis, 01 2020 [Published version] .

 Analysis of the Gradient Method with an Armijo-Wolfe Line Search on a Class of Nonsmooth Convex Functions, Azam Asl and Michael L. Overton.

 A Qualitative Calculus for Three-Dimensional Rotations, Azam Asl and Ernest Davis.